janpstrunn/simple-rsync-script/README.md

 ## simple-rsync-script

-Is a really simple shell script which allows you to run the following commands by opt: 'rsync -av --delete "$dir1" "$dir2"' or 'rsync -av --update "$dir1" "$dir2"', where dir1 is the source directory and dir2 is the directory to receive changes.
+Is a really simple shell script which allows you to run the following commands by opt:

+``'rsync -av --delete "$dir1" "$dir2"'`` or ``'rsync -av --update "$dir1" "$dir2"'``
+*dir1 is the source directory and dir2 is the directory to receive changes.

 After the command successful, you are presented with another option to run: 'diff -R "$dir1" "$dir2"'.